 Fear limits our thoughts, feelings, and potentials.
-In face of a challenge, it makes us imagine the worst case scenario, thus blurring our lines between what’s rational and what’s not.
+In the face of a challenge, it makes us imagine the worst-case scenario, thus blurring our lines between what’s rational and what’s not.
 Instead of giving our best, we panic and retreat, choosing not to pursue our dreams and tackle our demons after all.

 To live in fear is to have a little regard for what we’re capable of.
 That’s why a lack of courage usually goes hand in hand with low self-esteem: by giving in and allowing dread to cloud our judgment, we’re showing no appreciation for our abilities, instincts, and worth.

 And, it’s really the worst thing one can do.
 Block by block, fear builds a cage around us, entrapping us within.
 Scared of what may happen if we choose to break out, we start telling ourselves that we’re weak and incapable whatever we do until we finally settle for a life of limitations.

 Because fear implies a lack of movement.
 It makes all obstacles impossible to pass, freezes us on the wrong side of the wall, and leads us to believe that there’s no way around.
 The longer our minds brim with negative thoughts, the longer we delay our pursuit of happiness.

 The Gift of Fear

 When fear taps me on the shoulder, I know I’m moving toward the right path.